10000 miles far from home

 Experience Tehran through the eyes of a local guide

-In the second day morning, they discovered Archaeology, Jewelry museum and Grand Bazaar which is historical market and largest mall on the planet situated in the capital of Iran, Tehran and after lunch they also visited Golestan Palace (The Rose Garden Palace).
+In the second day morning, they discovered Archaeology, Jewelry museum and Tehran Grand Bazaar which is historical market and largest mall on the planet situated in the capital of Iran, Tehran and after lunch they also visited Golestan Palace (The Rose Garden Palace).
 Golestan palace is the former royal Qajar complex in Iran’s capital city.
 Then in the evening they were flying to Shiraz.

 ‘In my opinion, Iranians are the most hospitable people in the world.
 Ramon Fernando Vanegas Mendez said.”